IanHGray/confirmation_hearing_analysis/README.md

 Kudos to the RSI team for putting this data together!

-(Note: If you're having trouble viewing the Jupyter notebooks, try copying and pasting the notebook link into this webdsite: https://nbviewer.jupyter.org)
+(Note: If you're having trouble viewing the Jupyter notebooks, try copying and pasting the notebook link into this website: https://nbviewer.jupyter.org)